andfadeev/lein-tutorial/README.md

 Subprocess failed (exit code: 1)
 ```

-We have one failing test in the project, you can figure out how to fix it, rerun the test and see a passing output.
+If you have a failing test in the project, try fixing it, then rerun the command to see the passing output.

 ## Plugins
-There are tons of plugins available for different tasks, and for a long time it was a go-to way to add linters and formatters to the project.
+Leiningen has a rich ecosystem of plugins for different tasks.
+For a long time, plugins were the go-to way to add linters, formatters, and other development tools to your project.

-Nowadays, most of the tools are available as native binaries, due to the popularity of the Babashka project and GraalVM.
+Nowadays, many tools are available as standalone binaries, thanks to projects like Babashka and GraalVM.
-So using plugins in Lein now is less common and you should still probably know about that option.
-Let's say we
+Still, it’s useful to know how to use plugins in Leiningen.

-want to add popular formatter `cljfmt`: https://github.com/weavejester/cljfmt
+For example, let’s add the popular code formatter [`cljfmt`](https://github.com/weavejester/cljfmt).

-We need to add this line into our `project.clj` or if you already have some plugins to extend that array with a new entry:
+Add the following line to your `project.clj` inside the `:plugins` vector (or extend the existing vector if you already have plugins):

 ```clojure
 :plugins [[dev.weavejester/lein-cljfmt "0.13.1"]]
 ```